-To certify completion of the work, the landowner must notify DOF Forest Health upon project completion.
+The landowner must notify DOF Forest Health of completion and request reimbursement as specified by the Grant Agreement.
 DOF staff may inspect the project site to confirm the practices have been completed satisfactorily and are responsible for certifying the work as complete.
 Inspections will be completed as quickly as schedules allow.
 Where applicable, acreage of completed projects will be rounded up to the nearest whole acre.